Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/2_backend.md

 # Backend & APIs

 The backend for the project is written in Go and performs two functions:

 1. Serves REST APIs for retrieving user information and stats
 2. Acts as a listener to Wonderville's WebSocket and subsequently records new users and updates stats in the MongoDB database.

 The socket listener is decoupled from the REST API service through a `goroutine`, meaning any interruptions to the REST service will not affect the recording of new data from the socket server.
-The socket listener will also automatically retry connecting to the socket if the WebSocket server goes down.<br>
+The socket listener will also automatically retry connecting every 60 seconds to the WebSocket server upon disconnection.
+The application logs are outputted to the `rest_golang/logs.txt` file.<br>

 Notable packages used in the backend are:

 - [chi](https://github.com/go-chi/chi) for the REST API service
 - [recws](https://github.com/recws-org/recws) for WebSocket connections
 - [mongo-go-driver](https://github.com/mongodb/mongo-go-driver) for MongoDB connections

 #### Project Structure

 ```
 ├── rest_golang
 │   ├── db        // (Package) Retrieving and updating data from MongoDB
+│   ├── logger    // (Package) Application logger
 │   ├── model     // (Package) Type definitions for API and internal use
 │   ├── server    // (Package) REST API service (handler and router)
 │   ├── socket    // (Package) WebSocket listener
+│   ├── logs.txt  // Application logs
 │   └── main.go   // Entry point to the application
 ```